Mastering Insect Metamorphosis: Hormonal Control, PTTH-Ecdysone Axis, and JH Titers (2026 Update)

 6.

-In hemimetabolous insects, metamorphosis involves transformation of
+In hemimetabolous insects, metamorphosis involves the transformation of

 a.
 Larva -> pupa -> adult